Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 *  Provide native support for the FAT16 filesystem.

-*  Provide a standardized, well documented system for developing custom storage device drivers and either embedding them within the OS kernel ROM or loading them dynamically from RAM.
+*  Provide a standardized, well-documented system for developing custom storage device drivers and either embedding them within the OS kernel ROM or loading them dynamically from RAM.

 *  Provide a device-based driver system (in contrast with the MSX-DOS drive-based system), so that the driver developer must only worry about enumerating and accessing storage devices and it is the operating system who manages the device- and partition-to-drive assignment.

-*  Provide support for non-block devices, and for block devices with filesystems other than FAT12/16.
+*  Provide support for non-block devices, and for block devices with filesystems other than FAT12/16 (this is not currently implemented in Nextor, but planned for a future release).

 Aside from the main goals, Nextor offers other secondary but also useful new features not present in MSX-DOS.
 Keep on reading for more details.

 ### 1.3.
 System requirements

 Nextor will run on any MSX computer (from MSX1 onwards) having at least 128K of mapped memory.
-In computers with no mapped memory or having less than 128K in the largest mapper, Nextor will boot in MSX-DOS 1 mode (the DOS prompt is available only if the computer has 64K of RAM).
+In computers with no mapped memory or having less than 128K in the largest mapper, Nextor will boot in MSX-DOS 1 mode (the DOS prompt is available only if the computer has 64K of RAM, as it was the case in MSX-DOS).

 You can simply burn a standalone version of Nextor (with a dummy device driver) and use it together with storage controllers associated to a MSX-DOS kernel.
 You will then benefit from features such as the FAT16 filesystem support or the Z80 access mode; note however that the drive to device/partition mapping management feature requires a device driver specifically made for Nextor.